FundacaoJoaoPinheiro/dataedittecnology/README.md

 <!-- badges: end -->

-The goal of dataedittecnology is help the João Pinheiro Fundation to do data analysis and quality.
+The dataedittecnology package ainms to facilitate data manipulation, analysis and report generation, with a focus on applications related to data editing.
+Iwas developed to support researchers and analysts at the João Pinheiro Fundation (FJP) and the broader community.

 ## Installation